zigbeefordomoticz/Domoticz-Zigbee/readme.md

   - if Wifi enter IP of your Zigate, keep port to 9999 (not possible to change this on the zigate yet)
   - if USB, select your device port (always /dev/ttyUSBx under linux, COMx for Windows)
 - Select ZigBee channel (by default it's set to 11, but if you have pluzzy device, ou need to set it to 19, see [zigate.fr](zigate.fr) for more information)
-- Set Permit join time, between 0 and 255 to Permit join devices on plugin or Domoticz start
+- Set Permit join time, between 0 (for no) , 1 and 254 ( for 1 to 254 cycles) and 255 (always)  to Permit join devices on plugin or Domoticz start
-- Set Erase Persistent Data to true if you want to clean Zigate memory (devices know list in zigate)
+- Set Erase Persistent Data to true if you want to clean Zigate memory (devices know list in zigate).
+Be CARREFUL, as you might create some discrapancy between the Zigate HW and the Domoticz Devices.
 - Set Debug to true if you have trouble

 ## How it's work